 If they were involved with aviation and needed any kind of marketing done, and they had a pulse – we were all over it.

-So, we bent way over backwards got this big, prestigious new client that was going to amount to more than 50% of our revenue for that year.
+So, we bent way over backwards.
+We landed a large contract with a shrewd negotiator.
+We were going to work for this big, prestigious new client.
+This one contract was going to amount to more than 50% of our revenue for that year.

 This was the biggest one we had ever had!

 We bought some new equipment and new software and hired some people to help.

 And demanding a bunch of additional work that was beyond the scope of what we agreed to.

 What happened next was completely unbelievable in my experience.